hinson/DLCVLecture/Readme.md

 ## 5. MLflow

 ### 5.1.
 Launch MLflow UI
-Follow [2.2](#22-afterwards-login-to-the-remote-project) to login to a remote server, then
+Follow [2.2](#22-afterwards-login-to-the-remote-project) to login to the remote server, then

 ```bash
 cd python/example